vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 |TKG Workload VIP/Data Network|No|<p>Virtual services for all applications hosted on the Workload clusters.</p><p><br>Reserve sufficient IPs depending on the number of applications that are planned to be hosted on the Workload clusters along with scalability considerations.</p>|
 ### Network Recommendations

-The key network recommendations for a production-grade Tanzu Kubernetes Grid deployment with NSX-T Data Center Networking are as follows:
+The key network recommendations for a production-grade Tanzu Kubernetes Grid deployment with VDS Networking are as follows:

 |**Decision ID**|**Design Decision**|**Design Justification**|**Design Implications**|
 | --- | --- | --- | --- |
 |TKO-NET-001|Use Dedicated networks for the Management Cluster Nodes and Workload Cluster Nodes.  | To have a flexible firewall and security policies.|Additional VLAN Required (OPEX overhead)|
 |TKO-NET-002| Use Dedicated VIP network for the Application Hosted in Management and Workload Cluster.|To have a flexible firewall and security policies.| Additional VLAN Required (OPEX overhead)|
 |TKO-NET-003|Shared Service Cluster uses Management network and Application VIP network of Management Cluster.| Host Shared Services like Harbor.| VLAN Based Firewall Policies are not possible  |

+TKG 2.3 introduces a new feature called Node IPAM, which simplifies the allocation and management of IP addresses for cluster nodes within the cluster itself.
+This eliminates the need for external DHCP configuration.

+Node IPAM can be configured for standalone management clusters on vSphere and the associated class-based workload clusters they manage.
+In the TKGm configuration file, a Node IPAM pool is defined specifically for the management cluster,this pool will be dedicated to Management Cluster.

+Two types of Node IPAM pools available for workload clusters:

+- **InClusterIPPool -** configures IP pools that are only available to workload clusters in the same management cluster namespace, such as default.

+- **GlobalInClusterIPPool -** configures IP pools with addresses that can be allocated to workload clusters across multiple namespaces.

+Node IPAM in TKG provides flexibility in managing IP addresses for both management and workload clusters, allowing for efficient IP allocation and management within the cluster environment.

 ## Subnet and CIDR Examples